Treatment for Haemorrhoids (Piles)

 This involves gently opening the anus to allow the haemorrhoids to be cut out.
 However, as the procedure is usually carried out under general anaesthetic, you’ll be asleep throughout and won’t feel any pain.

 The area may be painful for a period afterwards though, but you’ll be given painkillers to manage this.
-After having it done, there’s also around a one in 20 chance of the haemorrhoids returning, which is lower than with non-surgical treatments.
+After having it done, there’s also less than a 20% chance of the haemorrhoids returning, which is lower than with non-surgical treatments.

 Stapling

-Stapling, otherwise known as stapled haemorrhoidopexy, is a procedure designed to produce results similar to those of banding by reducing the circulation to the haemorrhoids.
+Stapling, otherwise known as stapled haemorrhoidopexy, is often used as an alternative procedure to haemorrhoidectomy.
 It’s also often used to treat prolapsed haemorrhoids.

 During the procedure, which is also carried out under general anaesthetic, part of the haemorrhoid tissue is removed before ‘stapling’ the remaining tissue in place inside the bottom.